Reverse-Engineering Information Presentations: Recovering Hierarchical Grouping from Layouts of Visual Elements: Predicting Pairwise Relatedness

-The spatial relations between elements, including relative \textit{z-index} and relative \textit{position} in both the x-axis and y-axis, are informative for measuring the relatedness between elements.
+The spatial relations between elements, including the relative \textit{z-index} and relative \textit{position} in both the \textit{x}-axis and \textit{y}-axis, are informative for measuring the relatedness between elements.
 However, the basic attention mechanism in the current Transformer encoder only considers the absolute position of visual elements, while the relative information is not explicitly modeled.

 To better utilize this information, we improve the model by incorporating the spatial-aware attention mechanism\cite{shaw2018self, xu2020layoutlmv2}.
-Specifically, we compute a new attention score $\alpha_{i j}^{\prime}$ by adding three learnable biases (relative \textit{position} biases $\mathbf{b}^{\mathrm{X}}$ and $\mathbf{b}^{ \mathrm{Y}}$, relative \textit{z-index} bias $\mathbf{b}^{\mathrm{Z}}$) to the original score as follow:
+Specifically, we compute a new attention score $\alpha_{i j}^{\prime}$ by adding three learnable biases (relative \textit{position} biases $\mathbf{b}^{\mathrm{X}}$ and $\mathbf{b}^{ \mathrm{Y}}$, relative \textit{z-index} bias $\mathbf{b}^{\mathrm{Z}}$) to the original score as follows:

 We have empirically verified that adding this spatial-aware attention mechanism can increase the accuracy of the model, which our technique will use by default.
-We present the evaluation of the improvement in Section~\ref{sec:techevaluation}.
+The evaluation of the improvement is presented in Section~\ref{sec:techevaluation}.